SOFTS-London cocoa climbs to six-year peak on tight supplies

-LONDON, Feb 15 (Reuters) - London cocoa futures on ICE rose to their highest in more than six years on Wednesday, boosted by tightening supplies, while coffee and sugar prices eased.
+LONDON, Feb 15 (Reuters) - London cocoa futures on ICE rose to their highest in more than six years on Wednesday, boosted by tightening supplies, while coffee and sugar prices fell.

 COCOA